d3v07/homework6/README.md

-# Project Overview
+# Project Overview : Homework-6

-## This project covers dynamic plugins.
+## This project covers concept of logging and envirnment variables.